 - Help birds refuel quickly by providing foods loaded with fat and protein, like mealworms, suet, suet pellets, peanuts and sunflower out of the shell. - Provide a clean water source with a heated birdbath.
-Remember to refill your heated birdbath with cold water to reduce evaporation. - Scatter Critter Crunch on the ground, on a tree stump or in a screened-bottom ground feeder for over-wintering Mourning Doves, Blue Jays, cardinals, pheasants and Wild Turkeys. - Stock feeders with NyerTM and chips for goldfinches and other visiting finches.
+Remember to refill your heated birdbath with cold water to reduce evaporation. - Scatter Critter Crunch on the ground, on a tree stump or in a screened-bottom ground feeder for over-wintering Mourning Doves, Blue Jays, cardinals, pheasants and Wild Turkeys. - Stock feeders with Nyer[TM] and chips for goldfinches and other visiting finches.
 Mixed nomadic foraging flocks will be abundant one day and scarce the next.
 We'll help you be prepared. - Listen for hooting owls, drumming woodpeckers and bird calls like the "fee-bee" of the Black-capped Chickadees.
 Bird sounds increase in January and February. - Watch for winter-visiting Pine Siskins, Red-breasted Nuthatches, Purple Finches and irruptive species like Red Polls, Great Gray Owls and Snowy Owls. - Be on the look-out for the hardy population of Bald Eagles, Mourning Doves, American Robins, Northern Flickers and Eastern Bluebirds who overwinter in Minnesota.

-- Enjoy the transformation of American Goldfinches as they begin to molt into their bright yellow feathers. - In mid-January, keep an eye out for great Horned Owls on the nest.
-They're our earliest nesting birds. - Watch for returning Redtailed Hawks.
-Some overwinter here, but a greater number migrate, returning to build nests in late February. - Catch a glimpse of Bald Eagles near open water of marinas and rivers.
+In mid-January, keep an eye out for great Horned Owls on the nest.
+They're our earliest nesting birds.

+Watch for returning Redtailed Hawks.
+Some overwinter here, but a greater number migrate, returning to build nests in late February.

+- Catch a glimpse of Bald Eagles near open water of marinas and rivers.
 Bald Eagles begin building nests in February. - Keep an eye on your yard in early February when Horned Larks, the first spring migrants, arrive.
 They'll soon be followed by the arrival of Wood Ducks, Red-winged Blackbirds, grackles, American Robins and, in the last days of the month, Canada Geese. - Schedule Feed-and-Fill service to regularly keep your feeders stocked.
 This service provides uninterrupted bird feeding when you're on vacation or out of town.